-Toronto is a clear favourite among Indians moving to Canada and is home to almost 51 per cent of the Indian-Canadian population.
-It has some of Canada’s finest educational institutions and plenty of opportunity for skilled workers.
+Toronto is a clear favourite among Indians moving to Canada and is home to almost 51 percent of the Indian-Canadian population.
+It has some of Canada’s finest educational institutions and plenty of opportunities for skilled workers.
 If you do decide to move to Toronto, you want to find a place outside of the Greater Toronto Area (GTA) as it will be significantly cheaper.

 Vancouver is home to a little over 20% of Canada’s Indian population., with over 125,000 expats settling into life in the city.
 It’s a hub for various industries, such as the film and visual effect sector as well as engineering, construction, health sciences, financial services as well as IT.
 It is also one of the few major cities in Canada that can give you that amazing temperate climate mentioned earlier, however, the cost of living and accommodation can be quite steep.

 Calgary is home to about 50,000 Indian expats and although it is the fourth-largest metropolitan area in Canada it has a significantly lower cost of living than Toronto and Vancouver.
 If your skill lies in engineering or mining this could be the perfect destination in Canada for you.